-DSO's will support the SSM and HOS in ensuring that all staff within any capacity understand their individual responsibilities to safeguard and promote the welfare of children and adults at risk.
+DSO's will support the SSM and HCSO in ensuring that all staff within any capacity understand their individual responsibilities to safeguard and promote the welfare of children and adults at risk.

-8.3 Match Day Key Staff
+Match Day Key Staff

-The Match Day key staff support the Head of Club Safeguarding and Safety Officer (SSO) to pro-actively oversee the operational side of a match day and to promote and raise safeguarding awareness.
+The Match Day key staff support the Senior Safeguarding Manager and Safety Officer (SSO) to pro-actively oversee the operational side of a match day and to promote and raise safeguarding awareness.
 They assist where applicable with responding to safeguarding concerns and allegations.

-The HOS will ensure that suitable policies and procedures are in place.
+The HCSO will ensure that suitable policies and procedures are in place.

-The HOS and SSO will support Human Resources with all relevant training is required to prevent or aid with the dealing of all safeguarding issues.
+The HCSO and SSO will support Human Resources with all relevant training is required to prevent or aid with the dealing of all safeguarding issues.

-The Match Day Key staff will work with the HOS and SSM to support the implementation of the Club's safeguarding policies and procedures.
+The Match Day Key staff will work with the HCSO and SSM to support the implementation of the Club's safeguarding policies and procedures.